by Megan Stals

 There are a few ways to access an index fund.
 One way is to invest in an index fund directly via a provider.

-However, if you’re looking to start investing in index funds and want the flexibility to choose from multiple funds and possibly invest in company stocks, you’ll need to open a brokerage account with a trustworthy investing platform.
+However, if you’re looking to start investing in index funds and want the flexibility to choose from multiple funds and possibly buy Australian shares as well, you’ll need to open a brokerage account with a trustworthy investing platform that has access to the ASX and U.S. markets.

 You can easily do this by following these steps: